Discover opportunities months before the RFP drops

 Board meetings and strategic plans from City of Ocala

-This document outlines the City of Ocala's Vision 2050, building upon the foundation of the Ocala 2035 Vision.
-It details strategies and priorities for the city's long-term growth, character, and functionality through citywide initiatives focusing on urban form and design, mobility and community connectivity, recreation, cultural and open spaces, and gateways.
-The plan also identifies four specific focus areas: East Ocala, High-Intensity Central Core, West Ocala, and the Airport Area.
-The overarching goal is to achieve significant economic growth, enhanced infrastructure, and an improved quality of life, ensuring Ocala remains a dynamic and attractive place to live, play, and prosper by 2050.
+The City of Ocala's Vision 2050 plan serves as a roadmap to guide its future growth and development, building upon the Ocala 2035 Vision.
+It focuses on four citywide building blocks: Land Use and Housing, Mobility and Community Connectivity, Public and Open Spaces, and Gateways, along with specific strategies for four focus areas: East Ocala, High Intensity Central Core, West Ocala, and the Airport Area.
+The plan aims to achieve economic growth, enhance infrastructure, and improve the quality of life, ensuring Ocala remains a dynamic and attractive place to live, play, and prosper by 2050.

 Extracted from official board minutes, strategic plans, and video transcripts.